This strawberry goat cheese salad with baby greens, almonds, and balsamic vinaigrette is fresh, easy, and perfect for spring and summer meals.

 (Full ingredient list and directions are in the recipe card below.)

 - Baby Greens – A spring mix gives a variety of textures and colors.
-You can also use baby spinach or arugula for a spicier bite.
+You can also use baby spinach or arugula for a more peppery bite.

-- Strawberries – Go for the ripest, juiciest berries you can find.
-Slightly overripe is better than underripe here.
+- Strawberries – Choose the ripest, juiciest berries you can find.
+Slightly overripe strawberries work especially well in a strawberry salad with goat cheese.

-- Maple Syrup – Adds sweetness to the almond clusters.
+- Maple Syrup – Adds a subtle sweetness to the almond clusters.

-- Poppy Seeds – Sprinkled onto the almond clusters for crunch, or added to the vinaigrette for extra texture.
+- Poppy Seeds – Sprinkled onto the almond clusters for texture, or added to the vinaigrette.

-- Dressing – A homemade mix of balsamic vinegar, olive oil, shallot, and strawberry jam.
-The jam balances the tanginess of the vinegar and enhances the berry flavor.
+- Dressing – A homemade combination of balsamic vinegar, olive oil, shallot, and strawberry jam.
+The jam balances the acidity of the vinegar and enhances the berry flavor throughout the salad.

-How to Make a Strawberry Goat Cheese Salad:
+👩🍳 How to Make Strawberry Goat Cheese Salad

 - Make the Almond Clusters: Combine sliced almonds and maple syrup in a skillet over medium-low heat.
 Stir constantly until the almonds are well coated and sticky.
 Sprinkle with poppy seeds, then transfer to parchment to cool and harden.